mozayed007/Pre-trained-Image-Classifier/README.md

 # Dog Breeds Images Classifier

 This is a pre-trained dog breed image classifier.
 It uses different architectures like Resnet, Alexnet, and VGG for classification.
+The project is part of the AWS-sponsored Scholarship: AI Programming with Python Nanodegree on Udacity.
 ## Prerequisites

 Make sure you have Python installed on your system.
 You can download Python from [here](https://www.python.org/downloads/).